Crochet a Japanese Eggplant: Step-by-Step Guide

 - Round 2: Work 2 sc in each sc around - 10 st

-- finish off leaving long tail to sew to eggplant
+- Finish off, leaving a long tail to sew to the eggplant

-Now you have a exotic and delicious looking play food item.
+Now you have an exotic and delicious-looking play food item!

 No comments